Part of the role of MUCHE is to provide forums that enhance debate and enable people to share ideas.

 The supply response to hospital emergency department waiting times - October 12, 2017

-Associate Professor Peter Sivey from RMIT University will present his paper on how providers respond to hospital emergency department waiting times.
+Associate Professor Peter Sivey from RMIT University presented his paper on how providers respond to hospital emergency department waiting times.
 Waiting times reduce demand for care by increasing the opportunity cost to patients of seeking treatment, leading to a downwards-sloping demand curve.
 However increased waiting times may also provide incentives to providers to increase the quantity or speed of treatments.
 Using Victorian hospital data, the study found a substantial waiting time elasticity of supply: hospitals treat patients more quickly when waiting times are high.
-Details

 Associate Professor Peter Siminski from UTS presented the first Australian estimates of intergenerational mobility that draw on direct observations of income from two generations.
 He showed that there is greater mobility in Australia than the US and this is not sensitive to methodological choices.
 He also demonstrated that household-level dynamics such as spousal selection and family structure may be important determinants of the persistence of income across generations.

 Improving value, outcomes-based payment for hospitals and health system performance sustainability - September 20, 2017

 The invitation only roundtable discussion with special guest speaker, Professor Meredith Rosenthal, Senior Associate Dean for Academic Affairs, Professor of Health Economics and Policy, Harvard University, was co-hosted with Australian Institute of Health Innovation (AIHI), NHMRC Partnership Centre for Health System Sustainability and the Melbourne Institute of Applied Economic and Social Research.
 Participants discussed issues relating to Improving value, outcomes-based payment for hospitals and health system performance sustainability.

 Measuring and valuing quality of life for frail older people in residential care: unravelling the self-report proxy conundrum - September 7, 2017